MartinPyka/Parametric-Anatomical-Modeling/README.md

 In order to create axonal and dendritic connections in 3d space, neuron positions are mapped between layers.
 When the internal mesh-structure between layers is identical, neurons can be directly mapped using topological mapping.
 Otherwise, normal-, Euclidean- and random-based mapping are available.

-### Conversion into a artificial neural network simulation
+### Conversion into an artificial neural network simulation

 * CVS-export of connections and distances for usage in an arbitrary neural network simulator
 * Importer for [NEST](www.nest-initiative.org) available